callstack/haul/README.md

 - Haste module system: use something like [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) instead
 - Transpile files under `node_modules`: transpile your modules before publishing, or configure webpack not to ignore them

+## Made with ❤️ at Callstack

+Haul is an open source project and will always remain free to use.
+If you think it's cool, please star it 🌟.
+[Callstack][callstack-readme-with-love] is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 <!-- badges -->
 [build-badge]: https://img.shields.io/circleci/project/github/callstack/haul/master.svg?style=flat-square
 [build]: https://circleci.com/gh/callstack/haul